Jason Heyward Player Props: Dodgers vs. Astros

 Jason Heyward At The Plate

-- Heyward has eight doubles, seven home runs and 20 walks while batting .237.
+- Heyward is batting .241 with eight doubles, eight home runs and 20 walks.

-- He has hit a home run in seven games this season (12.7%), leaving the park in 4.3% of his chances at the plate.
+- Looking at the 56 games he has played this season, he's homered in eight of them (14.3%), and in 4.8% of his trips to the dish.

-- In 10 games this year (18.2%), Heyward has picked up an RBI, and in three of those games (5.5%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- In 11 games this season (19.6%), Heyward has picked up an RBI, and in four of those games (7.1%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

+- In 22 of 56 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.